carly-lee/TIL/Functional-progamming/Introduces-Composable-Functional-JavaScript.md

         getScreenSize(800, head, foot)))
 ```
 This will work as expected but things happen sequential.
+It will wait to find header, footer and then run 'getScreenSize'.
 However, we can run these at the same time using applicatives.

 ```javascript